xmos/sw_usb_audio/doc/rst/quick.rst

    #.
 Download and install the the `XMOS XTC Tools <http://www.xmos.com/software-tools>`_

       The minimum required XTC Tools version for compiling USB Audio applications can be found in the README.
-Make sure that you download the correct version of the tools.
+Make sure to download the correct version of the tools.

       (Section :ref:`quick_start_tools`)

    #.
-Compile the firmware relavant to the board you have .
+Compile the firmware relavant to the available reference hardware platform .

       (Section: :ref:`quick_start_building`)

    #.
-Connect the board to your development system using the xTAG supplied, and program the firmware onto the board.
+Connect the board to the development system using the xTAG supplied, and program the firmware onto the board.

       (Section :ref:`quick_start_running`)

    #.
-Connect audio input and output devices, and play your audio.
+Connect audio input and output devices, and play audio.

       (Section :ref:`quick_start_play_audio`)